Disclaimer: Once in a Lifetime Journey was a guest of Sri Panwa, twice, in 2016 and in Aug 2018. As always, all opinions are our own.

 Outside, there is a deck area with sun loungers and a large living room with day beds, another TV (which I guarantee you will never switch on) and a pantry where you can even cook on the induction surface or in the oven.
 During the Christmas period, guests have been known to stay for over two weeks.
 I can perfectly understand why this is a place you never want to leave.

 There are extra details in every room.
-Both The Habita and our Luxury Pool Villa had fully stocked minibars, fresh fruit platter with varieties in season, a huge selection of free magazines to read, in-room dining options including your own BBQ, bathtubs with bubble foam and bath salts and his and hers slippers, bath robes and sarongs.
+Both The Habita and our Luxury Pool Villa had fully stocked minibars, a fresh fruit platter with varieties in season (and small notes explaining what each of the tropical fruits was), a huge selection of free magazines to read, in-room dining options including your own BBQ, bathtubs with bubble foam and bath salts and his and hers slippers, bath robes and sarongs.
 We got a branded uber cool beach bag and a cap which were not only useful on the property but glam to take to any beach club.

-Soul Food, the Thai restaurant, offers great local food with fabulous views of the sunset under a canopy of trees.
-There was a fruit bat jumping from branch to branch enjoying dinner with us.
-The dishes were delicious and the venue cozy.
+The first time I had dinner at Soul Food there was a fruit bat jumping from branch to branch enjoying dinner with us.
+The dishes at Soul Food were delicious and the venue cozy.

-Last but not least, The Habita has added new dining options to Sri Panwa.
-Newly opened Baba Chino offers great Chinese food that was deliciously flavourful and light.
-Hot Box aims to bring the oriental BBQ style of cooking to the tropical surroundings of the area.
-On the first floor of The Habita reception there is another sunset location to watch the sun come down with a cocktail.
+As I mentioned earlier, The Habita added new and fantastic dining options to Sri Panwa.
+Baba Chino offers great Chinese food that is deliciously flavourful and fiery.
+Hot Box aims to bring the Josper BBQ style of cooking to the tropical surroundings of the area with absolutely finger-licking meats that are indulgently rich, perfect for a late lunch that ends in a satisfying siesta in one of the cabanas.
+On the first floor of The Habita there is another sunset location to watch the sun come down with a cocktail.

 All food at Sri Panwa was exceptional.
 The breakfast spread included freshly prepared Thai dishes, Chinese options, continental favourites and hot dishes from an a la carte menu like lovely banana pancakes and truffle eggs that kept us coming back.
 Even the croissants and home made mini muffins were lovely.